aashi-singh-web/PBL-Project/README.md

 - Connect tourists with local businesses for unique, immersive experiences.
 - Promote eco-friendly and sustainable tourism practices.
 - Integrate real-time geolocation, booking, and payment systems.
-- Provide small businesses an online presence to attract global tourists.
+- Provide small businesses with an online presence to attract global tourists.

 ## Features
-- **Visibility for Local Businesses**: Enhanced digital presence for small enterprises.
+- **Visibility for Local Businesses**: Increased online visibility for smaller businesses.
-- **Affordable Pricing**: Connects tourists to cost-effective alternatives.
+- **Cost-Effective Pricing**: Show tourists cheaper options.
-- **Sustainable Tourism**: Promotes eco-friendly options and community engagement.
+- **Alternative Forms of Sustainability**: Helps create ecotourism and community engagement.
-- **Real-Time Booking**: Simplifies interactions with local providers.
+- **Instant Booking**: Easy communication with local service providers.
-- **Multilingual Support**: Overcomes language barriers for international travelers.
+- **Language Support**: Avoiding language and cultural barriers for international travelers.
-- **Cultural Immersion**: Highlights local festivals, events, and traditions.
+- **Cultural Experience**: Use for local festivals, events, and traditions.
-- **Currency Conversion**: Ensures seamless cross-border transactions.
+- **Automatic Currency Conversation**: Acts as a conversion for cross-border transactions.

 ## Technology Stack
 - **Frontend**: React.js or Vue.js